nakshathranazer/Mottonen-State-Preparation/README.md

 #use a framework that works with quantum circuits, qiskit, cirq, pennylane, etc.

-#define a quantum circuit to convert the vector in a quantum circuit
+#define a quantum circuit to convert the vector in a quantum circuit.

-#define the Mottonen state
+#define the Mottonen state.

 Basic Idea from the paper https://arxiv.org/pdf/quant-ph/0407010.pdf